Using Firearms to Resist Arrest

 - Did you possess a firearm or imitation firearm?

 - Did you use the firearm or imitation firearm to resist arrest?

 - Did the Police attempt to execute a lawful arrest?

-Any person found guilty of this offence may be sentenced to a maximum penalty of level 5 imprisonment (10 years) or a fine of 1,200 penalty units (around $193,000).
+Any person found guilty of Using Firearms to Resist Arrest (s29 of the Crimes Act 1958) may be sentenced to a maximum penalty of level 5 imprisonment (10 years) or a fine of 1,200 penalty units (around $193,000).